Actuarial Valuation Basics

 Accrued LiabilitiesThe present value as at the valuation date of the pension obligations that have been earned by current members of the plan.

-Future AssetsThe present value as at the valuation date of all contributions expected to be received from current active members in respect of future service.
+Future AssetsThe present value as at the valuation date of all contributions expected to be received from current active members, or the Province, in respect of future service.
+We assume that the Province will continue to match required member contributions.

 Future LiabilitiesThe present value as at the valuation date of the pension obligations expected to be earned in the future by current members of the plan.
 Account A also includes a liability for future administrative expenses expected to be paid by the plan.